COS301-SE-2025/Swift-Signals/scripts/README.md

 ## Scripts

-- Run `./frontend-dev.sh` to run the frontend locally.
+- Run `./frontend-dev.sh` to run the frontend locally (On Mac/Linux).
+- Run `./frontend-dev.ps1` to run the frontend locally (On Windows).